microsoft/vscode-docs/docs/languages/python.md

 <div class="marketplace-extensions-python"></div>

-> Tip: these extensions are dynamically queried.
+> Tip: The extensions shown above are dynamically queried.
 Read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com/vscode).

 The examples in this document will use [Don Jayamanne's Python Extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python), which has the highest number of downloads and the most features.